Officers and community members discuss findings from 2023 Urbana crime report

-Crimes like homicide increased from 3 to 4, and rape cases dropped from 23-16.
+Crimes like homicide increased from three cases to four, and rape cases dropped from 23 to 16.
 However, theft has been an issue that hasn’t gone away.
 In 2023, 36 thefts happened compared to 23 the previous year.
 Champaign funeral home owner and community activist Seon Williams believes several factors could be at play.

 Banio Koroma, another community member, agreed and offered a solution.